Dying - thoughts on the process

 Patients who decline fastest, Dr. Mitch Rice, 18 May 2026, YouTube, duration: 12.23 minutes.

-The writer, at the time, ticked all of these boxes of course.
+The writer, at the time, ticked all of these boxes.
 Is that normal?
 In some ways it could be said that it comes with aging.
 However, it can also be said that all of these can be minimize, if not negated, so that the centenarian goal can be reached.
 For example, the writer noted that when he visited family, the tendency was to sleep 7-8 hours uninterrupted, as opposed to the interrupted sleep experienced when isolated from them.
+As a result, action needed to be taken .......

 --------------------